The original, independent guide to Lisbon

 Sintra station is the final stop of the railway

-Queluz is a magnificent National Palace, that boasts French-styled gardens and opulent staterooms, and is frequently regarded as the Versailles of Portugal.
-The palace is stunning but is surprisingly little visited, with most day-trippers heading to over-crowded Sintra.
+Queluz is a magnificent National Palace that boasts French-styled gardens and opulent staterooms, which is frequently regarded as the Versailles of Portugal.
+The palace is stunning but surprisingly little visited, as most day-trippers head to over-crowded Sintra.

 The Palácio Nacional de Queluz is reached via the Lisbon-Sintra train, by exiting at the Monte Abrão (GPS: 38.75576, -9.26507) or Queluz-Belas (GPS: 38.75845, -9.25623) train stations.
 From both stations, it is a 1km walk to the palace.
 A single fare costs €1.60 (as it is a two-zone ticket) and a return costs €3.20.
 The journey takes 20 minutes, and all trains from Rossio to Sintra stop at Monte Abrão or Queluz-Belas.

 A zapping ticket is a pre-paid card that lets you travel on all of Lisbon public transport and includes the Comboios de Portugal (CP) suburban railways.
 A zapping ticket uses the same card as a regular train/metro ticket (the Viva Viagem card) and is charged with money (between €3 to €40) using a ticket machine in a metro station.

 When the “Zapping” card is loaded with credit, the fare is removed on entering/exiting the barriers at the station.
 A single train fare costs €1.90 The zapping fare is cheaper than a regular train ticket and avoids the need to stand in the ticket lines, as it is pre-loaded at the metro station.